 In years past, one might have assumed January to be the biggest month for career strategy.
 Most of what contributes to our professional landscape has changed in the last few years and that has changed how we implement our career strategies.
 The biggest change to our professional landscape is the frequency of disruption.
-Innovations are changing your world faster than ever before.
-Technologies and professionals now face the same obstacles — they must stay relevant to survive.
+Just in the last year, we witnessed disruption to occur due to everything from supply chain issues to an economic turn-down.
+That is not even considering the ‘new normal’ that innovations are changing our world faster than ever before.
+Technologies and professionals now face the same obstacles — they must stay relevant and agile to survive.
 The process of job transition is also influenced by our new professional landscape.

-- First of all, the frequency has changed.
-The average tenure for an executive is now only 18 months.
+First, the frequency has changed.
+The average tenure for an executive is now only 2-4 years.
 Whether it is a company pivot, new PE investors or M&A activity, the C-suite is the first to find themselves displaced.
-A successful career strategy must involve consistently checking your market value and evaluating your return in the same way you would evaluate your investment portfolios.
-You cannot afford not to or you risk being obsolete and unemployed.
+A successful executive career strategy must involve consistently checking your market value and evaluating your return in the same way you would evaluate your investment portfolios.
+You cannot afford not to or you risk being obsolete and unemployed

 Push vs. Pull Job Search

-The truth is, everyone wants the high-hanging fruit.
-“High-hanging fruit” is a phrased used to describe the sought after, employed talent that is too busy to be looking at job postings.
+The truth is everyone wants the high-hanging fruit.
+“High-hanging fruit” is a phrase used to describe the sought after, employed talent that is too busy to be looking at job postings.
 A great way to position yourself as “high-hanging fruit” and still be proactive is to optimize your LinkedIn profile to make sure the recruiter or company stakeholder finds you.
 Pull, don’t push!

-In a good economy, almost everyone is passively looking so, given that your competition is everyone then competition is steep.
+Even in a good economy, almost everyone is passively looking, so your competition is steep.
+October gave us a landside of layoffs so now the supply and demand is even more not in your favor.
 When competition is steep, getting in the door is more difficult.
-While applying to jobs may make you feel productive, a recent survey shows that only 15% of positions were filled through job boards.
+While applying to jobs may make you feel productive, surveys show that only about 15% of positions were filled through job boards.
 Most executive level positions are filled through network referrals.
-85% of job filled through referrals!?!?!?!
+Eighty-five percent of jobs filled through referrals!?!?!?!
 You must be the referral!

 Why Referrals Get the Job